Skip to content

 AI workflow

-We went from plain text to SPAs and back to plain text — and the agents are the reason
+We went from plain text to SPAs and back to plain text because the reader changed

 The internet came full circle.
-It started as plain HTML with hyperlinks.
-Then it bloated into single-page React applications.
-Now it is collapsing back to plain text markdown with hyperlinks.
+Plain HTML, then SPAs, now back to markdown.
 The difference is who is reading.
-First time around, humans.
-This time, AI agents.
+First time, humans.
+This time, agents.

 Based on observations about the shift from visual web interfaces to agent-consumable markdown formats in 2025-2026.